Algebraic elliptic cohomology theory and flops, I: Oriented cohomology

 \subsection{Oriented cohomology theories and algebraic cobordism}

 In this subsection we collect preliminary notions and results we will use.
 The main goal is to fix the notations and conventions.

-Recall that a \textit{formal group law} over a commutative ring $R$ with unit is an element $F(u,v)\in R[\![u,v]\!]$ satisfying the following conditions \begin{enumerate} \item $F(u,0)=u$, $F(0,v)=v$; \item $F(F(u,v),w)=F(u,F(v,w))$; \item $F(u,v)=F(v,u)$. \end{enumerate} Lazard pointed out the existence of a universal formal group law $(\Laz, F_{\Laz})$.
-He also proved that the ring $\Laz$, called Lazard ring, is a polynomial ring with integral coefficients on a countable set of variables (see \cite{L}).
-That is, for any formal group law $(R, F)$ over any ring $R$, there exists a unique ring homomorphism $r: \Laz \to R$ such that $F=r(F_{\Laz})$.
+Recall that a \textit{formal group law} over a commutative ring $R$ with unit is an element $F(u,v)\in R[\![u,v]\!]$ satisfying the following conditions \begin{enumerate} \item $F(u,0)=u$, $F(0,v)=v$; \item $F(u,v)=F(v,u)$; \item $F(F(u,v),w)=F(u,F(v,w))$. \end{enumerate} Lazard \cite{L} pointed out the existence of a universal formal group law $(\Laz, F_{\Laz})$.
+We give $\Laz$ the grading so that, with $u$ and $v$ of degree $+1$, the power series $F(u,v)$ is homogeneous of degree 1, and we will always consider formal group laws with coefficients in a graded ring $R$, so that the associated classifying homomorphism $\phi_{(F,R)}:\Laz\to R$ preserves the grading.

-Now let $F(u,v)\in R[\![u,v]\!]$ be an arbitrary formal group law over a commutative ring $R$; we will always assume that $R$ is graded and that, giving both $u$ and $v$ degree 1, $F(u,v)$ is homogeneous of degree 0.
-As the Lazard ring is generated as a $\Z$-algebra by the coefficients of the universal formal group law, $F_{un}\in \Laz[\![u,v]\!]$ this convention gives $\Laz$ a uniquely defined grading, concentrated in non-positive degrees, and the classifying homomorphism $\phi_F:\Laz\to R$ associated to $F$ preserves the grading.